menu icon

 Piquant sauce translates to spicy sauce.

-Both Creole sauce and sauce piquant are tomato-based sauces made with the holy trinity of onions, celery, and bell peppers, but sauce piquant is made with a roux and spicy peppers and spices to make it spicy.
+Both Creole sauce and sauce piquant are tomato-based sauces made with the holy trinity of onions, celery, and bell peppers.
+However, sauce piquant is made with a roux and spicy peppers and spices to achieve its spicy flavor.
 Creole sauce does not use a roux and is less spicy.

-Traditionally a whole chicken is cut up into 8 or 10 pieces for chicken sauce piquant, but you can use boneless, skinless chicken thighs or breast.
+Traditionally, a whole chicken is cut into 8 or 10 pieces for chicken sauce piquant, but you can also use boneless, skinless chicken thighs or breasts.
 You can even use a mixture of both.

 More Cajun-Creole Recipes

-Here are some more tasty Cajun recipes you need to master.
+Here are some more delicious Cajun recipes you should master.

 Before You Begin